enheit/jessie-and-friends/selec-an-approach-of-communicating-with-git.md

 Git GUI stands for Graphical User Interface, meaning you will interact with Git by using the program interface with buttons, tabs, and other UI elements.
 The typical GUI looks like this.

-[Provide a screenshot with GitHub interface]
+[Provide a screenshot with GitHub Desktop interface]

 Git CLI stands for Command Line Interface, meaning you will interact with Git using a console on your computer (PowerShell, Bash, or Terminal).